top of page

 1. Seasonal Changes

 One of the most natural causes of decreased egg production is seasonal change.
-As daylight hours shorten in the winter months, hens may slow down or stop laying altogether.
+As daylight hours shorten, which is after June 21st, being the longest day of the year (summer solstice) hens may slow down or stop laying altogether.
 This phenomenon is often referred to as “winter slow-down.”

 Egg production typically resumes as the days lengthen in spring.
 However, during this time, it's crucial to ensure your chickens are still receiving adequate nutrients to prepare them for increased laying as daylight increases.